con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Please teach to us the great name chanting of
 The wisdom body of the Blessed One,
-The great *uṣṇīṣa*, master of language,
+The great *uṣṇīṣa*, master of all speech,
-The self-arising body of wisdom,
+The self-arising wisdom incarnation,
 The wisdom deity called Mañjuśrī; (10)

 These names with meaning both profound and vast;
 Of great significance; peerless; tranquil;
 Good at their start, their middle, and their end; (11)

-Taught by the buddhas of the aeons past,
+Proclaimed by buddhas of the aeons past,
 And to be taught by buddhas yet to come;
-And taught not once but time and time again
+And spoken not once but time and time again
 By all the buddhas of the present age; (12)

 Which were respectfully recited in
-This great tantra, the *Net of Illusion*,
+This most supreme tantra, *Illusion's Net*,
 By great Vajrapāṇis, beyond number,
 Joyous upholders of the secret mantras.
 (13)